Purfview/IMDb-Scout-Mod/README.md

   - `%tt%`: The IMDb id with the tt prefix (e.g. tt0055630).
   - `%nott%`: The IMDb id without the tt prefix (e.g. 0055630).
   - `%tvdbid%`: The TVDb id.
   - `%tmdbid%`: The TMDb id.
+  - `%tmdb_orig_title%`: To get the native original title instead of IMDb's latinized one.
   - `%doubanid%`: The Douban id.
   - `%search_string%`: The movie title (e.g. Yojimbo).
-Depends on your preferences at www.imdb.com/preferences/general .
+Depends on preferences at www.imdb.com/preferences/general
   - `%search_string_orig%`: The original movie title (e.g. Yôjinbô).
 Reverts to %search_string% if an original title is not set at IMDb.
   - `%year%`: The movie year (e.g. 1961).
   - `%seriesid%`: For the streaming APIs.
 The IMDb ID of series.